 This is simply because users will outright leave a website that is loading too slowly.
 Google has noted that this is a major user experience issue and thus looks more favourable on sites that load quicker.

-Sitemaps are quite a technical thing, but they typically stem from your websites design and structure.
-In essence, sitemaps help search engines navigate your website easier, thus allowing them to get a better understanding of what the content is about.
+Sitemaps are quite a technical thing, but they typically stem from your website’s design and structure.
+In essence, sitemaps help search engines navigate your website easier, thus allowing them to better understand what the content is about.

 In terms of design, your website will have various pages/sub-pages or categories/subcategories, which will often represent a logical flow of the services you offer.
 For example, on our website the structure is as follows: Homepage > Services > Web (category) > Web design & development (sub-category)